A motorcycle tour through Scotland - many bikers dream of this. With us this dream comes true!

 |Beverage service on the tours.|

-|Luggage transport in the support vehicle to/from Krefeld from 15 participants (plus tour guides).|
+|Luggage transport in the escort vehicle to/from Krefeld from 15 participants (plus tour guides).|

-|Hotel accommodation: 1 overnight stay in an upscale hotel in Edingburg.
+|Hotel accommodation: 1 night in an upmarket hotel in Edingburg.
 2 nights at the Deeside Inn**** in Ballater.
 2 nights at the Best Western Pallace*** in Inverness.
-1 overnight stay at the Royal Ullapool in Ullapool.
+1 night at the Royal Ullapool in Ullapool.
 2 nights at the Alexandra Hotel*** in Fort William.
-1 overnight stay at Westerwood Golf Resort in Cumbernauld.
-All nights in Scotland on half board.
-Room with shower/WC.
+1 night at the Stirling Highland Hotel.
+All overnight stays in Scotland with half board.
+Rooms with shower or bath/WC.
 Dinner as 3-course menu or buffet.|

-|Ferry crossings: Motorbike passage Ijmuiden - Newcatle - Ijmuiden Accommodation in 2-bed inside cabins.
+|Ferry crossing: Motorcycle passage Ijmuiden - Newcatle - Ijmuiden.
+Accommodation in 2-bed inside cabins.
 Now including large evening and breakfast buffet!|

-|Travel insurance certificate for the entire journey.|
+|Travel insurance certificate for the entire trip.|

-|Any tolls, entrance fees, visitor's tax, etc.|
+|Any tolls, entrance fees, visitor's tax, etc. that may be incurred.|

-|Everything that is not listed under services|
+|Everything that is not specified under services|

-|Total distance: about 2,900 km from Krefeld.|
+|Total distance: approx. 2,900 km from Krefeld.|

-|Daily stages: 230 - 330 km on the spot.|
+|Daily stages: 230 - 330 km on site.|

-|Road condition: Mostly we use side roads, including some single track roads, which are in good condition with few exceptions.|
+|Road condition: Mostly we use secondary roads, including some single track roads, which are in good condition with a few exceptions.|

-|Riding skills: Scotland offers something for everyone!
+|Driving skills: Scotland offers something for everyone!
 Also for beginners and re-starters, who should however complete a safety training before participating.|

-|Climate: The reputation of Scottish weather is worse than it actually is.
-But one should not be afraid of a rain shower and also not expect temperatures above 20°C at the beginning of June.|
+|Climate: The reputation of the Scottish weather is worse than it actually is.
+However, you should not be afraid of a rain shower and do not expect temperatures above 20°C even at the beginning of June.|

-|Minimum participants: 15 riders (divided into 2 groups)|
+|Minimum number of participants: 15 riders (divided into 2 groups)|

-|Special features: In England and Scotland there is left-hand traffic, but after a short acclimatisation period this is no problem even for beginners.|
+|Special features: In England and Scotland there is left-hand traffic, but after a short period of acclimatisation this is no problem even for beginners.|

 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|